Premises Liability Attorneys Serving Individuals And Families Throughout Western Pennsylvania

 Anyone who owns property — public or private — has a legal obligation to maintain certain standards of safety on that property.
 If a person suffers an injury and the property owner failed to meet those standards, the owner could be liable.
 These cases fall into the category of premises liability, which covers everything from hazardous conditions on a property to dog bite injuries.

 Most injuries are the result of a slip or trip and fall, which can happen just about anywhere — at a supermarket, on a sidewalk, in parking lots and in stairwells.
 An injury can be caused by negligent maintenance of property, cracked pavement, insufficient lighting and inadequate signage warning of slippery floors or other dangerous conditions.
 Victims can experience injuries such as back problems, broken hips or even traumatic brain injuries.
 A fall at a nursing home can be particularly catastrophic, as many nursing home residents have preexisting conditions that can be exacerbated by the fall.

-- Is the person injured a trespasser, licensee or invitee?
+- Whether the person injured is a trespasser, licensee or invitee?

 - Does the owner know or have reason to know that the condition involves an unreasonable risk of harm?

 - Should the owner have discovered the dangerous condition?

 - Did the owner fail to correct the danger or warn the injured person of the danger?

 A personal injury lawyer helps you determine fault and pursues compensation from responsible parties and insurance companies.
 It’s important to note that the statute of limitations for slip-and-fall lawsuits in Pennsylvania is two years.